Walther P99: DAO (Double Action Only)

-P99QA (Quick Action)
+QA (Quick Action)

 This variant has a Glock style trigger system with a pre-loaded internal striker.

 When the trigger is pulled, the striker is fully cocked and released, firing the pistol.

 The trigger travel is approximately 8 mm with a trigger pull of approximately 38 N. The trigger pull is consistent in length and force from the first shot to the last.

 The P99QA was announced in 2000 and discontinued in 2011.

-P99c (Compact) versions
+P99c

 Compact versions of the P99 available in the 3 preceding action types marketed as the: